 You can either hire a driver ahead of time, use an official taxi service such as Bluebird Taxi and make sure that the meter is used, rent a car or motorbike, or use a ride-hailing app such as Grab or Go-Jek.
 Unfortunately, there isn’t any good public transportation system.

-We had a driver for our time in Bali and will highly recommend his services.
+We had a driver for our time in Bali and will highly recommend having one.
 It was much easier for us to have our driver take us to various places and we didn’t need to worry about traffic and driving rules.
+Unfortunately, our driver has decided to focus on his coffee shop and photography, but he has a friend who still offers driving services.
 If you’re interested in his contact information, send us a message.